MTG-Deck-Aid/documentation-and-development/Documentation/Testing Documents/Testing.md

 ### Test Validation

 Test validation for this method requires quantitative and qualitative analysis.
-For the quantitative analysis, we need to validation that the AI returns the information in the required format.
+For the quantitative analysis, we need to validate that the AI returns the information in the required format.
 An example can be seen [here](./media/prompt.txt).
 The following test cases cover either the common cases or error cases expected from the LLM.

 Common cases:
 - TC-CS01, TC-CS02, TC-CS04, TC-CS05, TC-CS06